 Photo restoration hand colouring photos to look like real is hard.
 Lots of people do it and many get it wrong.
 Even i am still improving my techniques.

-I heard on the photo restoration circuit that it wasn’t possible to get results that looked lifelike and that colouring was at best, a gimmick.
-I have taken that as a challenge with this customers photo, to produce the best result i could given the original that i had.
+I heard on the photo restoration circuit that it wasn’t possible to get results that looked lifelike and that colouring was at best a gimmick.
+I have taken that as a challenge with this customers photo, to produce the best result I could given the original that I had.
 The customer was adamant about the quality they were expecting and worked with me to revise the skin tone 3 times before their vision was met.
-It turns out they knew just what skin tone they were aiming for and it was a good one.
+They knew just what skin tone they were aiming for.

-Having said that this image was washed out so the tones had to be matched before the colour could be replaced.
-Its much better than the one tone wash you get when simply adding a layer and setting it to “colour”.
-It is much more complex than that.
-The revisions i made were mainly to the tonal range.
-This was achieved by finding the right shade of grey to allow the colour that was applied to take on the correct hue, or “stick” correctly as i like to say.
+As you can see this image was washed out, the tones had to be matched before the colour could be replaced.
+This method is much better than a one tone wash you get when simply adding a digital colour layer over the photo and setting it to “colour”.
+The revisions I made were mainly to the tonal range.
+This was achieved by finding the right shade of grey to allow the colour that was applied to take on the correct hue, or “stick” correctly as I like to say.
 Before you ask the hair is meant to be that colour.

-As with any colour restore, feedback from the client it important.
-Even i think the image looks great!
+As with any colour restore, feedback from the client is important.
+The image is great don’t you think?